-Walmart and Amazon, 2 of the biggest retailing giants are preparing for a duel in the online grocery sector — a sector which has actually failed to launch in the past 2 decades.
-And this battle is taking place within the war between brick and mortar retailers and ecommerce firms.
+Walmart and Amazon, 2 of the biggest retailing giants are waging a war in the online grocery sector — a sector which has actually failed to launch in the past 2 decades.

-With global groery shopping aleady hitting $50 billion and US grocery shopping online soon to hit $20 Billion, it seems this is where the grocery ecommerce tidal wave is going to hit.
-It looks like this is a major cultural and marketplace shift that’s occuring.
+With global grocery shopping aleady hitting $50 billion and US grocery shopping online soon to hit $20 Billion, it seems this is where the grocery ecommerce tidal wave is going to hit.
+It looks like this is a major cultural and marketplace shift that’s occurring.

 The entrepreneurial Bezos was a Wall Street banker when he took the risk to move to Seattle to launch Amazon.
 With only his financing experience and $1 million dredged up from family and friends he started what will soon be the largest company in the world.

 Amazon’s key competitive advantage is lower costs with no retail locations and less than 10% of the staffing costs as Walmart. emarketer’s newest report of ecommerce sales in the US for 2017, shows the top ecommerce companies lead by Amazon.